Cassidy Lamb House

 Year Built: 1941

-The Dunwoody United Methodist Church began in 1899 as an inter-denominational Sunday School whose member met at the Dunwoody schoolhouse for the first four years.
-At that time, the Dunwoody School was where the current Dunwoody Elementary School now exists.
+The Dunwoody United Methodist Church began in 1899 as an inter-denominational Sunday School whose members met at the Dunwoody schoolhouse for the first four years.
+At that time, the Dunwoody School was where the current Dunwoody Library now exists.

 As the congregation grew, so did the need for a permanent place of worship.
 So, in 1903, four men met at Cephas Spruill’s blacksmith shop at the corner of Chamblee-Dunwoody and Mt.
 Vernon Road and made plans for a new church.
 The four were: John Cates, who donated the land for the new chapel, Stephen, J.C. and Henry Spruill.
 This original wood frame chapel was built that year in 30 x 54 x 14 foot dimensions for a cost of $500.
 It was located across Mt.
 Vernon Road from where the current chapel, built in 1941 exist today.